Bonner Center

 Program Description

-Created to provide underrepresented and first-generation students with “access to education and opportunity to serve,” the Bonner Scholars Program is a four-year community service scholarship program offered by Oberlin College in collaboration with the Corella and Bertram F. Bonner Foundation.
+Created to provide first-generation and income eligible students with “access to education and opportunity to serve,” the Bonner Scholars Program is a four-year community service scholarship program offered by Oberlin College in collaboration with the Corella and Bertram F. Bonner Foundation.
 This program supports students who are committed to community service through scholarship funding to help finance their college education and through a developmentally staged mentorship program that helps them develop as leaders and change agents in the local community and beyond.
 Scholars are expected to commit to about 10 hours of service per week with a program-approved 501 C3 nonprofit, NGO, or public sector agency during the academic year, and must complete two, internship quality summers of service, each consisting of 280 hours.
 Through a competitive application process, 15 incoming first-year students are selected for the scholarship each year.
 Successful candidates will have a strong interest in community service and high financial need as determined by the Office of Financial Aid.

 For more information about the program, contact Gabby Valentine, director of the Bonner Scholars Program or Evyn Lundy, coordinator of the Bonner Scholars Program.